Registrations details coming soon!

-Oakville Little League is proud to be hosting the some of the best teams of Minor (10U) and Major (12U) baseball players from around Ontario and Western New York the weekend of August 12th-14th as they compete for the 2022 Adam Fedoruk Memorial CAN/AM Tournament championship.
+Oakville Little League is proud to be hosting the some of the best teams of Minor (10U) and Major (12U) baseball players from around Ontario and Western New York as they compete for the Oakville All-Star 10U/12U Tournament championship.

-The first games will be played on Friday, August 12th, ending with the championship game on the Sunday afternoon.
+The first games will be played on the Friday, ending with the championship game on the Sunday afternoon.
 Games will be played at various Oakville Little League fields around Oakville.
-Championship day will be played at the Oakville Little League Field of Dreams in Cornwall Park.
+Championship day will be played at the Cornwall Park.

-If you are interested in volunteering to help with organization and running of this year’s tournament or would like more information about the tournament, call the Oakville Little League office at 905-827-1831 or send an email via our Contact Us page.
+If you are interested in volunteering to help with organization and running of this year’s tournament or would like more information about the tournament, please send an email via our Contact Us page.

 |2012||Ontario Expos||St. Mary’s, ON|